Setting Up MPI

 Windows

-GCC The simplest way to use OpenMPI on Windows is through Cygwin.
+GCC The easiest way to use OpenMPI on Windows is through Cygwin.
 In this case, the gcc compiler suite would first be installed, with g++ and/or gfortran added.
 Then the openmpi package could also be installed through the cygwin package manager.

 Intel oneAPI Install the HPC Toolkit.